marcusawd/firejetInterview/extraQuestions.md

 Trying to call the APIs at [https://api.github.com](https://api.github.com/) from the [FireJet Tweak](https://www.firejet.io/tweak) frontend throws an error.

 1. Suggest the type of error and their reason

+- You need credentials to call github APIs from JS.

 2. Suggest a way to overcome the error, with some javascript snippets to support your answer

+- Query for the credentials from the frontend (or just give the frontend the credentials, less secure)
+- Put credentials in .env and then try calling the github APIs again.

 ## Question 4: Get styles from element in iFrame